-FIRST GEAR (1) - Press the clutch pedal and shift into FIRST GEAR (1).
+FIRST (1): Press the clutch pedal and shift into FIRST (1).
 Then, slowly let up on the clutch pedal as you press the accelerator pedal.

-You can shift into FIRST GEAR (1) when you're going less than 20 mph (32 km/h).
-If you've come to a complete stop and it's hard to shift into FIRST GEAR (1), put the shift lever in NEUTRAL (N) and let up on the clutch.
+You can shift into FIRST (1) when you're going less than 20 mph (32 km/h).
+If you've come to a complete stop and it's hard to shift into FIRST (1), put the shift lever in NEUTRAL (N) and let up on the clutch.
 Press the clutch pedal back down.
-Then shift into FIRST GEAR (1).
+Then shift into FIRST (1).

-- SECOND GEAR (2) Press the clutch pedal as you let up on the accelerator pedal and shift into SECOND GEAR (2).
-Then, slowly let up on the clutch pedal as you press the accelerator pedal. - THIRD, FOURTH AND FIFTH GEARS (3, 4 and 5) Shift into THIRD GEAR (3), FOURTH GEAR (4), and FIFTH GEAR (5) the same way you do for SECOND GEAR (2).
-Slowly let up on the clutch pedal as you press the accelerator pedal. - To Stop Let up on the accelerator pedal and press the brake pedal.
-Just before the vehicle stops, press the clutch pedal and the brake pedal, and shift to NEUTRAL (N). - NEUTRAL (N) Use this position when you start or idle your engine. - REVERSE (R) To back up, press down the clutch pedal, wait about 6 seconds, then shift into REVERSE (R).
+SECOND (2): Press the clutch pedal as you let up on the accelerator pedal and shift into SECOND (2).
+Then, slowly let up on the clutch pedal as you press the accelerator pedal.

+THIRD, FOURTH AND FIFTH (3, 4 and 5): Shift into THIRD (3), FOURTH (4), and FIFTH (5) the same way you do for SECOND (2).
+Slowly let up on the clutch pedal as you press the accelerator pedal.

+This is your shift pattern.

+Here's how to operate your transmission:

+To stop, let up on the accelerator pedal and press the brake pedal.
+Just before the vehicle stops, press the clutch pedal and the brake pedal, and shift to NEUTRAL (N).

+NEUTRAL (N): Use this position when you start or idle your engine.

+REVERSE (R): To back up, press the clutch pedal, wait about six seconds, then shift into REVERSE (R).
 Then let up on the clutch pedal slowly while pressing the accelerator pedal.